The Home’s Magic Membrane

 - Insulation: Proper insulation keeps heat inside when it’s cold outside, and keeps it cool inside when it’s warm outside

-- Ventilation: New homes built to EnerGuide 80 and above will usually have a heat recovery ventilator (HRV) that provides abundant fresh air into the home while minimizing heat loss
+- Ventilation: Highly efficient and airtight homes will typically have a heat recovery ventilator (HRV) that provides abundant fresh air into the home while minimizing heat loss

-- Air Leaks: Airtightness (sealing) is critical to reduces leakage of air between indoors and out, this includes things like caulking and weatherstripping in existing homes
+- Air Leaks: Airtightness (sealing) is critical to reduce leakage of air between indoors and out, this includes things like caulking and weatherstripping in existing homes

 Building to Code Achieves the Following Effective R-values (RSI):